-What is Vbeam?
+What is Vbeam Laser?

-Vbeam is a brand of pulsed-dye laser (PDL) and is often referred to as a vascular laser because it is excellent at treating issues related to the body’s network of blood vessels, such as broken capillaries, rosacea, port wine stains, spider veins, strawberry hemangiomas, and poikiloderma.
+Vbeam is a pulsed-dye laser (PDL) and is often referred to as a vascular laser because it is excellent at treating issues related to the body’s network of blood vessels, such as broken capillaries, rosacea, port wine stains, spider veins, strawberry hemangiomas, and poikiloderma.
 It can also target superficial pigmentation discolorations such as freckles and sunspots, and a variety of other concerns like stretch marks, acne scars, psoriasis, warts, and wrinkles.
-Vbeam can also be used to speed up the healing of any post-treatment bruising caused by other cosmetic or surgical procedures.
+Vbeam can also be used to speed up the healing of post-treatment bruising caused by other cosmetic or surgical procedures.

 Vbeam uses a dye to generate different colors of laser beams, which are delivered in pulses.
 The color of light used is determined by the target.
 For example, a yellow light is specifically absorbed by blood vessels in the dermis, causing them to collapse without damaging surrounding skin cells.
 The collapsed vessels are then reabsorbed and eliminated by the body during the natural healing process.
 The Vbeam laser can be programmed to emit different colors of light to zap different targets, from blotches of redness to dark spots, causing them to break down and get naturally flushed out.

 Some patients experience redness or mild swelling in the treated area immediately following treatment, this usually goes away in a few hours.
 Occasionally purpura, a laser bruise, may occur.
 Purpura is transient and usually disappears in three to five days.